Zulu-Inuoe/jzon/README.md

 `stringify` accepts the following keyword arguments:
 * `:stream` A stream designator, or `nil`. if `nil`, stringify will serialize to a string and return it (as `format`)
 * `:pretty` If true, output pretty-formatted JSON
 * `:coerce-value` A function for coercing 'non-native' values to JSON.
-See [Custom Serialization][#Custom Serialization]
+See [Custom Serialization](#custom-serialization)
 * `:coerce-key` A function for coercing key values to strings.
-See [Custom Serialization][#Custom Serialization]
+See [Custom Serialization](#custom-serialization)

 ### Custom Serialization

 `stringify` allows serializing 'non-native' objects in an extensible way.
-Non-native means any object not in [Type Mappings][#Type Mappings] in several different ways.
+Non-native means any object not in [Type Mappings](#type-mappings) in several different ways.

 By default, If your object is a `standard-object`, it will be serialized as a JSON object, using each of its **bound** slots as keys.